fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/idvs/activity.md

 This endpoint is used to power the IDV (Indefinite Delivery Vehicle) Activity visualization on IDV Summary Pages.

+## POST

-## List child and grandchild awards for a given IDV [POST /api/v2/awards/idvs/activity/]
+List child and grandchild awards for a given IDV

 + Request (application/json)
     + Attributes (object)